National Sun Yat-sen University: Honorary doctorate

-As of June 2021, there are a total of 24 people.
+As of June 2021, a total of 24 people had received honorary doctoral degrees.
 For the full list, please refer to the announcement of the Academic Affairs Office of National Sun Yat-sen University.

 2019 Information Security Incident

 NSYSU experienced a serious information security incident in November 2019.
 It is suspected that overseas hackers from China used XSS to monitor the email boxes of nearly 100 faculty members of NSYSU's College of Social Sciences and the College of Marine Sciences.

 Because the primary victims (politics, Cross-Strait relations, and public policy scholars) are associated with government think tanks, the invasion may have introduced a threat to national security.